react-native-community/releases/README.md

 ## "When will my fix make it into a release?"

 React Native follows a release cycle not strictly monthly - you can read more [about it here](https://github.com/react-native-community/discussions-and-proposals/issues/17).
-Once a pull request is merged to the [core `react-native` repo](https://github.com/facebook/react-native), it may take one to two months for the changes to make it into a stable React Native release.
+When creating a new release, we cut a new branch from `master` (e.g. `0.61-stable`), with all the merged commits up to this point.
+After this initial cut, new commits on `master` will only be included on this release if they get manually cherry picked.
+Otherwise, they will be included in the next stable version (when a new cut from `master` will happen).
+This means that once a pull request is merged to the [core `react-native` repo](https://github.com/facebook/react-native), it may take one or two months for the changes to make it into a stable React Native release.

 To determine whether a fix or feature is present in a given release, you will need the commit hash where the fix or feature was added to the `master` branch of the core `react-native` repo.
 If you know the PR, you can look for the comment from **@facebook-github-bot** that says 'closed this in <COMMIT_HASH>'.